chepalina/translation_service_fastapi/docs/ROADMAP.md

 - Extend the existing unit tests, currently focused on the WordPgRepo class, to cover more components and scenarios.

+#### 7. Avoiding blocking operations:

+- Selenium.webdriver.get blocks all the program.

 ## Non-Functional Improvements